azraismail/azraismail.github.io/apply.md

 ### Prospective PhD students

-Apply to the Ph.D. in Computer Science and Informatics at Emory University here.
+Apply to the Ph.D. in Computer Science and Informatics at Emory University.
 The deadline for the next cycle of applications is January 1st, 2024.
 You can review the program expectations and application requirements on this link (Emory does NOT require a GRE score!).
 The program is fully funded if you are accepted, and Emory has application fee waivers available on request in case of financial hardship.
 Additionally, send me an email that briefly describes your research interests, the institution and program that you are affiliated with, current advisors (if any), and your CV.

 ### Postdocs

-Apply using this link!
-Please also send me an email about your research interests along with your CV, and link to publications.
+Please send me an email about your research interests along with your CV, and link to publications.

 ### Current students at Emory or Georgia Tech